konanik15/engineering_project/backend/services/lobby/README.md

 #### startGame

 After this message is sent the server checks if all players are ready, minimum number of players condition is met, the lobby is not already in progress.
-If all those things are met the server emits back to the client, emits a message to all clients in the lobby that the game has started, emits a message to clients in mainmenu that this lobby is in progress.
+If all those things are met the server uses POST REST Endpoint from game-core to start a game.
+It then emits back to the client, emits a message to all clients in the lobby that the game has started with the game id, emits a message to clients in mainmenu that this lobby is in progress.
 It also changes the .inProgress field in db to true.

 Sent by client:
 ```json